hammerjs/hammerjs.github.io/getting-started.md

 hammertime.get('swipe').set({ direction: Hammer.DIRECTION_VERTICAL });
 ````

-Also the viewport meta tag is recommended, it gives more control back to the webpage by disableing the
+Also the viewport meta tag is recommended, it gives more control back to the webpage by disabling the
 doubletap/pinch zoom.
 More recent browsers that support the touch-action property don't require this.

 ````html